gnarzilla/blog.deadlight/README.md

 MIT - Use this however you want!

 ## Acknowledgments
-Built with Cloudflare Workers, D1, and KV
-Security patterns inspired by OWASP guidelines
-Thanks to the Cloudflare Workers community
-Maintained with ❤️ and Diet Mountain Dew
+Maintained with ❤️ Rage and Diet Mountain Dew

 ## Support